wuxc/pywin32doc/md/servicemanager.md

 hosting a service - and even then is generally used automatically by the Python Service framework\.

 See the pipeTestService sample for an example of using this module\.

-The module[win32service](#win32service) andwin32serviceutil
+The module [win32service](win32service.md) and win32serviceutil

  provide other facilities for controlling

 and managing services\.

 #### Methods

   - [CoInitializeEx](servicemanager.md#servicemanagercoinitializeex)